stef1927/cuda_exercises/README.md

-# CUDA Exercises
+# Parallel programming practice

-A collection of CUDA programming exercises developed based on the following sources:
+A collection of CUDA and OpenMP programming exercises.
+Based on the following sources:

 * NVIDIA [CUDA Samples](https://github.com/NVIDIA/cuda-samples/tree/master)
 * NVIDIA [CUDA C++ Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide)
 * *Programming Massively Parallel Processors, 4th Edition*, by Wen-mei W. Hwu, David B. Kirk, and Izzat El Hajj, Published by Morgan Kaufmann

-The command-line parsing implementation is incorporated directly from [ArgParse](https://github.com/p-ranav/argparse) without modifications to minimize external dependencies.
+## Requirements

+* NVIDIA HPC SDK for compiling the cpu examples, CUDA runtime toolkit (included in SDK) for gpu examples.

+## Credits

+* argparse.hpp taken from https://github.com/p-ranav/argparse
+* sources listed above

 ## Building the Examples

+You may need to change the paths in .clangd for the linter.
+Ensure nvcc and nvc++ can be found or edit the Makefile.
+For profiling, nsys, ncu, and vtune are also referenced from the Makefile.

 All examples can be built using the provided Makefile with the following command: